High-dimensional censored MIDAS logistic regression for corporate survival forecasting: Empirical application

 We construct a dataset of all publicly traded Chinese manufacturing firms listed on the Shanghai and Shenzhen Stock Exchanges.
 These firms' financial statuses are classified as either Special Treatment (ST) or No-ST.\footnote{The initial public offering (IPO) dates of these firms fall between $1985$, January $1^{\text{st}}$ and $2015$, December $31^{\text{st}}$.} A firm is designated as an ST firm if it meets any of the following criteria: i) two consecutive years of earnings are negative; ii) one recent year of earnings is negative and the most recent year of equity is negative; iii) the most recent year’s audited financial statements conclude with substantial doubt; and iv) other situations identified by the stock exchange as abnormal activities or a high risk of delisting.
 According to \citet{li2021chinese}, ST status is a reliable indicator of financial distress in China.
 Therefore, we use the ST indicator as a proxy for a firm's financial distress.

 The dataset is sourced from the IFIND database \url{https://www.hithink.com/ifind.html}, one of China's leading financial data providers.
-The database contains mostly manually extracted, covering financial data such as stocks, bonds, funds, futures, and indexes.
-Additionally, we have developed an R package, \texttt{Survivalml}, which is publicly available at \url{https://github.com/Wei-M-Wei/Survivalml}.
-Detailed information about the package and dataset can be found in Appendix \ref{data details}.
+The database contains mostly manually extracted data, covering financial data such as stocks, bonds, funds, futures, and indexes. \tcr{Detailed information about the dataset can be found in Online Appendix \ref{data details}.} Additionally, we have developed an R package, \texttt{Survivalml}, which is publicly available at \url{https://github.com/Wei-M-Wei/Survivalml}, and its instructions are provided as well.

-The raw dataset consists of $1614$ companies, of which $299$ were classified as ST and $1315$ as No-ST.\footnote{There are no mergers in the dataset.} The dataset exhibits a censoring rate of approximately $81\%$.
+The raw dataset consists of $1614$ companies, of which $299$ were classified as ST and $1315$ as No-ST. The data cover the period from January $1^{\text{st}}, 1985$ to December $31^{\text{st}}, 2020$, with firms entering the sample from their respective IPO dates within this window.\footnote{There are no mergers in the dataset.} The dataset exhibits a censoring rate of approximately $81\%$.
 We collect $57$ quarterly measured financial variables, categorized into $8$ types (number of covariates in each type), as follows: Operation-Related $(6)$, Debt-Related $(10)$, Profit-Related $(16)$, Potential-Related $(6)$, Z-score Related $(5)$ \citep{altman1968financial}, Capital-Related $(6)$, Stock-Related $(5)$, and Cash-Related $(3)$.
-Table \ref{variable} provides detailed information on these financial variables; see Appendix \ref{data details} for further details.
+Table \ref{variable} provides detailed information on these financial variables; see Online Appendix \ref{data details} for further details.
 Figure \ref{summarypic} presents the distribution of IPO, first-time-to-be ST, and censored firms across different years of the raw dataset.
-Many of them were listed in $2010$ and $2011$, several firms were publicly listed in $2013$ and the financial distress firms seem to be distributed evenly between $1999$ and $2020$.\footnote{Since China put froze IPOs in $2013$, there were only a limited number of IPO firms in this year.}
+Many of them were listed in $2010$ and $2011$, several firms were publicly listed in $2013$, and the financial distress firms seem to be distributed evenly between $1999$ and $2020$.\footnote{Since China put froze IPOs in $2013$, there were only a limited number of IPO firms in this year.}

-In addition, we construct a sub-dataset in which all firms have survived at least $s$ years.
-The goal is to use these $s$ years of information to predict whether a firm will fail within $t$ years.
-Figure \ref{fig1} shows the prediction procedure applied to the real dataset.
-The observation period spans from $1985$, January $1^{\text{st}}$, to $2020$, December $31^{\text{st}}$.
-The survival time $T$ of each firm $i$ is defined as the interval between the firm's IPO date and the first instance when the company was classified as ST. If a firm was never classified as ST, we only observe the censoring time $C$, which is the interval from the IPO date to the end of the observation period.
-Both $T$ and $C$ are measured in years.
-Firms $1$ and $2$ represent uncensored firms, so their survival time can be fully observed within the observation period.
-Firms $3$ and $4$ are censored, and we can only observe their censoring time $C$.
-Thus, for all firms, only $\widetilde{T} = T \wedge C$ is observable.